SAP Articles

 What is a Project Scope Template?

-An SAP Project Scope Template is your project’s holy grail.
-It tells you exactly what’s being done, what’s not, and who’s responsible for what.
-Skip this step, and you’re in for a world of confusion, delays, and a never-ending list of “small” requests that add up to a nightmare.
+In my opinion, an SAP Project Scope Template is your project’s holy grail.
+It tells you exactly what’s being done, what’s not, and who is responsible for what.
+Skip this step, and you are opening the door to confusion, delays, and a string of “just small” requests that slowly turn into a full-blown derailment.

-• Project Objectives – Why are you even doing this SAP implementation?
-What’s the end goal?
+Project Objectives – Why are you even doing this SAP implementation?
+What is the end goal?
+Tie it back to your project charter.

 When is a Project Scope Template Critical?